jlangch/venice/doc/readme/functions.md

 or bind them with `letfn` as required with _Clojure_.

 Nevertheless alternately calling functions can cause stack overflows if the recursion is too deep.
-In such a case one needs to use `loop` - `recur`.
+As of now Venice does not have a `trampoline` function to overcome this.

 ```clojure
 (do